PreCyseGroup/data-driven-tracking-supervisor/README.md

 3- Add the repo folder and subfolders to the Matlab path.

 ## Files Description
-Two scenarios have been considered in this work.
+One scenario has been considered in this work.
-### Scenario 1: Attack on the actuation channel
-1- To simulate this scenario, please run "data_driven_architecture_attack_on_actuation.m"

-### Scenario 2: Attack on the measurement channel
+### Scenario: Attack on the measurement channel
-2- To simulate this scenario, please run "data_driven_architecture_attack_on_measurement.m"
+2- To simulate this scenario, please run "main.m"

 #### Function Descriptions
 - "compute_AB.m": computes all possible system matrices that are consistent with the data